Editing a Model¶

 -

 Node quick-add: Hover over any node to reveal a + button.
-Click it to open a popup with available successor components.
-Select one, and the new node is placed and connected automatically.
+Click it to open a popup with available successor components -- actions, gateways, and conditions.
+Select an action or gateway, and the new node is placed and connected automatically.
+Select a condition for condition-first authoring (see below).

 -